MiTo0o/doggos/README.md

 # [derzan.dev/doggos](https://derzan.dev/doggos)

-## Website that hosts pictures and videos of some dogs that I have come across in my life.
+## Website that hosts pictures and videos of some dogs that I have come across.